 The Board, on the recommendation of the Audit Committee, has approved the appointment of M/s V.J.
-Talati & Co, Practicing Cost Accountants, (Firm Registration No.R00213), as Cost Auditors to conduct the audit of the cost records of the Company for the financial year 2021-22 at a remuneration of ₹ 1,20,300/- plus out of pocket expenses and applicable taxes as recommended by the Nomination and Remuneration Committee.
+Talati & Co, Practicing Cost Accountants, (Firm Registration No.R00213), as Cost Auditors to conduct the audit of the cost records of the Company for the financial year 2022-23 at a remuneration of ₹1,28,100/- plus out of pocket expenses and applicable taxes.

 In accordance with the provisions of Section 148 of the Act read with the Companies (Audit and Auditors) Rules, 2014, as amended, the remuneration payable to the Cost Auditors is required to be ratified by the members of the Company.
-Accordingly, consent of the members is sought for passing an ordinary resolution as set out at Item No. 4 of the Notice of the E-AGM for ratification of remuneration payable to the Cost Auditors for the financial year ending March 31, 2021.
+Accordingly, consent of the members is sought for passing an ordinary resolution as set out at Item No. 4 of the Notice of the E-AGM for ratification of remuneration payable to the Cost Auditors for the financial year ending March 31, 2023.